Results 1 to 20 of 90

 Well considering the networking part of the console was not available to developers until a few weeks before release...

 I think Nintendo make the nintento consoles for nintendo, and for 3th party developers only as a after-trough.
-On top of that, they don't get the internet.List of other gaming sites - thread
+On top of that, they don't get the internet.Abandoned PC gaming for good.
+Now rest in a better place. psn:Teikman

 Wii U was always going to fail no one got it really and to be honest its a bit of a terrible concept.
 At least they got better 3DS sales but even that took awhile because again the concept was kind of terrible